There are lots of good reasons to be active outside...

 - The Forestry Commission looks after sites across Norfolk including the UK's largest manmade lowland forest, the 18,730-hectare Thetford Forest.
 Use their map to find a forest site near you.

-- The National Trust looks after some stunning coast and countryside in Norfolk, with many sites open to the public again.
+- The National Trust looks after some stunning coast and countryside in Norfolk, and some sites remain open to the public.
 If you're travelling by car you'll need to book and pay for parking in advance at some of them - check the website to see what's open and to book.

 - Want to get out and about on two wheels?
 Check out cycle routes along the Norfolk Trails, or explore 58 miles of pedalways across Norwich.